Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 I've booked this act four years in advance because they're so busy.

-who also happens to have performed the soundtrack to the Into the Wild movie.
+to the soundtrack to the Into the Wild movie.

 That's how I've heard of it.